• Home

 Old Bay Seasoning

-Obviously, another key to making this Crab Salad recipe is the Old Bay Seasoning.
+Obviously, another key to making this Cold Crab Dip Recipe is the Old Bay Seasoning.

 It’s a Maryland made seasoning (did I mention I’m a proud Marylander?) and it spices the crab meat just the right amount without taking away from the taste of the crab.

-For this crab salad, the more Old Bay Seasoning, the better!
+For this crab dip, the more Old Bay Seasoning, the better!

 Old Bay Seasoning